Why do so many coordinators love to organize a-thon fundraisers? There's always a theme centered around active participation.

 However, dance-a-thons may also:

-Don’t forget to curate a playlist based on the dance-a-thon’s theme.
-Having participants add to the list is a cinch for increasing engagement.
+Don’t forget to curate a playlist based on the dance-a-thon's theme.
+Having participants add to the playlist is a simple way to increase engagement.
+Or, live bands are a fantastic option that can attract a large crowd.

 A read-a-thon fundraiser is a creative way to inspire a love of reading while raising money.
 But like any literary adventure, it comes with some twists and turns: